 Table 2.
 Ricker model fits for each phase between break points resulting from fitting population data documenting the area occupied by overwintering Monarch butterflies in their winter habitat in the Mexico, 1995-2016.
 Regression parameters r represent the per capita yearly intrinsic rate of increase and K the carrying capacity, in units of hectares occupied.
-The ‘Phase’ column gives a shorthand for referring to the data subsetting structure indicated by the Regime Shift Detector model.
+The ‘Phase’ column gives a shorthand for referring to the data subsetting structure indicated by the regime shift detector model.